qyvlik/build-push-docker-image-in-jenkins/README.md

     -v ~/docker/local-docker-registry:/var/lib/registry \
     registry
     ```
-2. set the `insecure-registries` in the `/etc/docker/daemon.json`, and restart the docker deamon
+2. set the `insecure-registries` in the `/etc/docker/daemon.json`, and restart the docker daemon
     ```
     {
       "insecure-registries":[